Active Threat Incidents

 FBI Preparing to Survive - Place of worship setting.
 No graphic imagery.
 There are no victims or simulations shown in this video.

 FBI Run.
 Hide.
 Fight Training Video - Restaurant setting.
-WARNING: Graphic Content
+WARNING: Loud noises, images of weapons.
+No real world incidents are shown, all persons are actors.

 Ready Houston - Run.
 Hide.
 Fight. - Office setting.
-WARNING: Graphic Content
+WARNING: Loud noises, images of weapons.
+No real world incidents are shown, all persons are actors.

 Response Activities - What to expect during an incident